A successive centralized circumcenter reflection method for the convex feasibility problem: Convergence analysis of s-cCRM for the multiset case

-\end{proof} \begin{remark} We know that the cyclic control sequence is a special case of the almost cyclic control sequence, so we conclude that the sequence $\{x^k\}$ generated by cCRM defined in \eqref{eq.definitionOfCRMOperator_m_sets} will converge to some point in $C$ if we use a cyclic control sequence. \end{remark}
+\begin{remark} We know that the {cyclic} control sequence is a special case of the almost cyclic control sequence, so we conclude that the sequence $\{z^k\}$ generated by s-cCRM defined in \cref{eq.definitionOfCRMOperator_m_sets} will converge to some point in $C$ if we use a cyclic control sequence. \end{remark}